JWST-TST High Contrast: Medium-resolution spectroscopy reveals a carbon-rich circumplanetary disk around the young accreting exoplanet Delorme 1 AB b: Atmospheric characterization of the planet

+Overall, all atmospheric models provide generally consistent physical parameters.
+However, differences in cloud treatment across models account for variations in the measured parameters.
+The atmospheric models \texttt{BT-Settl} and \texttt{Sonora diamondback} suggest lower temperatures and higher surface gravities, corresponding to unrealistically high mass values for the given radius (with the mass measured from the atmospheric best-fits as : $M = gR^2/G$, g is the surface gravity, G the gravitational constant, R the radius of the planet).
+From the $\chi^2$ values, \texttt{Exo-REM} and \texttt{ATMO} yield the best results ($\chi^2_{\rm red}$ = 38.1 and 39.3, respectively), which may reflect differences in their cloud parameterizations that influence how well they reproduce the emergent spectra.
 We measure a super-solar C/O ratio, and metallicity values that depend on the atmospheric model considered.
 The model \texttt{Exo-REM} including the blackbody provides C/O = 0.78 and [Fe/H] = 1.49; while \texttt{ATMO} suggests subsolar [Fe/H] = -0.32, and supersolar C/O = 0.64.
 For the age and luminosity measured from the data of this planet, we expect a radius from 1.36 -- 1.49 R$_\mathrm{Jup}$ (older age assumption of 40\,Myrs) to 1.50 -- 1.55 R$_\mathrm{Jup}$ (younger age assumption of 30\,Myrs) based upon the \texttt{ATMO} evolutionary models and \texttt{Sonora} isochrones (Fig.~\ref{fig:evolution}).
 The radius is expected to decrease with age as the planet contracts, resulting in slightly larger radii at younger ages; however, these values remain closely aligned.
-We also note that the ongoing accretion can slow down the contraction of the planet by bringing entropy \citep{berardo_evolution_2017}.
+We also note that the ongoing accretion can slow down the contraction of the planet by bringing entropy \citep[e.g.][]{berardo_evolution_2017}.
 Compared to our results, the \texttt{ATMO} atmospheric model provides a more consistent radius, while other models predict larger radii than expected from evolution models.
 The object's mass cannot be determined from its orbit due to its long orbital period of approximately 1280 years \citep{delorme_direct-imaging_2013}.
 However, based on evolutionary models that account for the system's age and measured luminosity, the estimated mass is 13.6–14 M$_\mathrm{Jup}$ if the system is 30\,Myrs.
 Isochrones for older ages suggest minimum masses of 13.8 M$_\mathrm{Jup}$ at 35 Myr and 14.5 M$_\mathrm{Jup}$ at 45 Myr, but they also allow for higher-mass solutions, reaching up to approximately 26 M$_\mathrm{Jup}$ at 45 Myr.
 Furthermore, we measure nonphysical $\mathrm{log}$ g values — as low as 2.6\,dex with \texttt{ATMO}, even when the blackbody component is included.
-Typically, $\mathrm{log}$ g is better constrained in the H-band due to the effects of collisionally-induced absorption (CIA) from atmospheric H$_2$, particularly when combined with pressure effects on alkali line strengths \citep{kirkpatrick_discovery_2006}.
+Typically, $\mathrm{log}$ g is better constrained in the H-band due to the effects of collisionally induced absorption (CIA) from atmospheric H$_2$, particularly when combined with pressure effects on alkali line strengths \citep{kirkpatrick_discovery_2006}.
 However, upon closer examination of the H-band, none of the models provide an optimal fit to the data, with \texttt{Sonora} performing slightly better due to its higher $\mathrm{log}$ g measurement.
 When using only NIR data, the fit does not improve significantly, as other unphysical values emerge (lower temperature), though the H-band is somewhat better reproduced.

 As shown in \cite{petrus_jwst_2024}, model fits over different wavelength ranges can yield varying results.
 Given the broad spectral coverage, it is not possible to robustly constrain all parameters simultaneously.
 This highlights the limitations of current models, which are not yet capable of accurately fitting data over such a wide wavelength range.